Environment | In harmony with nature

 Reducing VOC emissions

-The Group defines continuous improvement as ongoing efforts to improve its environmental performance year by year (such as a 1% improvement) through the PDCA cycle.
-Because continuous improvement in reducing volatile organic compound (VOC) emissions is a key action of Milestone 2030, the Group is working to switch to alternative chemical substances from substances with potential negative environmental impact, such as high VOC solvents, and reduce the overall amount of chemical substances used in the manufacturing process.
+Bridgestone promotes the reduction of volatile organic compound (VOC) emissions as a key action under Milestone 2030.
+In 2024, Bridgestone achieved a 44% reduction compared to the previous year, significantly exceeding its target level of continuous improvement (approximately 1% reduction per year as a guide).
+Additionally, Bridgestone is working to switch to alternative chemical substances from substances with potential negative environmental impact, such as high VOC solvents, and reduce the overall amount of chemical substances used in the manufacturing process.

 In particular, the Burgos Plant in Spain eliminated all cement adhesives in the production process, limiting the use of solvents for a few cases of tire repairs.
-Going forward, the Group will continue to work to further reduce VOC usage at its business bases around the world.
+Going forward, Bridgestone will continue to work to further reduce VOC usage at its business bases around the world.

 Reducing SOx and NOx emissions

-The Group defines continuous improvement as ongoing efforts to improve its environmental performance year on year (such as a 1% improvement) through the PDCA cycle.
-Continuous improvement in reducing its environmental footprint is a key action of Milestone 2030, and the Group is working to reduce emissions of sulfur oxides (SOx) and nitrogen oxides (NOx) at its manufacturing facilities by shifting from heavy fuel oil to natural gas.
+Bridgestone defines continuous improvement as ongoing efforts to improve its environmental performance year by year (such as a 1% improvement) through the PDCA cycle.
+Continuous improvement in reducing its environmental footprint is a key action of Milestone 2030, and Bridgestone is working to reduce emissions of sulfur oxides (SOx) and nitrogen oxides (NOx) at its manufacturing facilities by shifting from heavy fuel oil to natural gas.
 More than 83% of fuel energy already comes from natural gas.
 In 2021, fuel conversion from heavy oil to city gas was completed at the Amagi Plant.
-In 2023 its emissions of SOx totaled 511 tonnes, for an increase of 3.5% compared to the previous year and its emissions of NOx totaled 1,660 tonnes, for a decrease of 11.5% compared to the previous year.
+In 2024, the Amagi plant’s emissions of SOx totaled 448 tons for a decrease of 12.4% compared to the previous year.
+Additionally, its emissions of NOx totaled 1,574 tons for a decrease of 5.1% compared to the previous year.

 Development of Degradable Biopolymer